 ConvertKit vs. ActiveCampaign

-Whenever online creators are contemplating switching from one email marketing tool to another, ConvertKit or ActiveCampaign always come to mind.
+Whenever online creators are contemplating switching from one email marketing tool to another, ConvertKit or ActiveCampaign always comes to mind.
 The reason for this is that both tools have almost the same face value.
 Their functionalities are similar too.
-Both are hybrid CRM tools and easy to use.
+Both are hybrid CRM tools and are easy to use.

 ConvertKit has more advanced automation triggers compared to ActiveCampaign.
-In all, there is no much difference between the two except for the price difference.
+In all, there is not much difference between the two except for the price difference.
 ConvertKit is more expensive than ActiveCampaign.

 ConvertKit vs. MailChimp

 These two email marketing tools don’t come cheap.
 But ConvertKit offers more features than MailChimp.
 They both have an easy-to-navigate interface with a drag and drop editor.
 For ConvertKit, the email templates are text-based while MailChimp offers HTML-based templates.

 MailChimp features 100 templates comprising newsletters, holiday emails, event invites, and e-commerce promotions while there are just 3 email designs for ConvertKit.
 Everything depends on your usage.
 When it comes to automation, ConvertKit beats MailChimp hands down.